 Next step, the newly finished barrel is filled with water to make sure it doesn’t leak:

 I got concerned when I actually saw some water on the floor under the barrel, but I was explained that this was not an issue.
-As the wood was going to soak up the water, it would actually because airtight (and water tight, obviously).
-A real leak was a different matter.
+As the wood was going to soak up the water, it would actually become airtight (and water tight, obviously).
+A real leak was a different matter and looked different.

-Meanwhile, the next kioke is slowing getting put together:
+Meanwhile, the next kioke is slowing being put together:

 Interesting to see that the sides of the planks are also signed by the crew.
 It reminded me somehow of James Jack’s Sunset House (also on Shodoshima) that also hides a lot of “secrets” in its walls, and more, as well as some shamanic rituals I had learned about a while ago (nothing to do with Japan, but I wonder if the source for those signing is not related to some ancient shinto traditions – I didn’t get to ask).